Research and Clinical Trials

 Real gains against pancreas cancer are not made by a single researcher in an isolated laboratory but rather by teams of investigators in many laboratories sharing ideas and information.
-Scientists and clinical investigators in the Skip Viragh Pancreas Cancer Center are dedicated to this multidisciplinary approach to research, discovery and treament.
+Scientists and clinical investigators in the Skip Viragh Pancreas Cancer Center are dedicated to this multidisciplinary approach to research, discovery and treatment.

-Read more about our advances in pancreatic cancer research
+Learn more about pancreatic cancer research:

 More than a decade ago, researchers led by Elizabeth Jaffee, M.D., developed a novel vaccine to strengthen the immune system in pancreatic cancer patients.
 The vaccine, which is only available in clinical trials, uses irradiated pancreatic cancer cells that are incapable of growing, and have been genetically altered to secrete GM-CSF, a protein the body produces to help increase the number of white blood cells.
 It supercharges the immune system and causes immune cells to seek out and kill pancreas cancer cells throughout the body.
 Investigators also are studying the timing of vaccination as well as combining the vaccine with drug and radiation therapies to boost its tumor-killing capabilities, as well as studying peptides to create the first vaccines individualized to the unique molecular characteristics of each patient’s cancer.

 Johns Hopkins experts are studying family risk and causes for pancreatic cancer.
 The National Familial Pancreas Tumor Registry at Johns Hopkins began in 1994 when the importance of familial clustering and pancreatic cancer was recognized.
 We believe that there is likely to be a genetic cause behind this clustering.
 With our research in hand, we are working on ways to improve our methods of genetic counseling and screening methods for pancreatic cancer.

 We are also on the hunt for additional pancreatic cancer genes through genotyping technology and gene sequencing.